mindelicious/LoginNextApps/README.md

 # LoginNextApps

 ## Description
-Login screen with mail and password validation
+Login screen with mail and password validations

 ### Installation